tunnuz/cpctt/README.md

 In order to compile the solver you'll need the following prerequisites:

 * a C++11-compliant compiler and standard library, and
-* GECODE v4 (although the code can be easily ported to GECODE v3 with an upcoming patch).
+* GECODE v4.1.0 (although the code can be easily ported to GECODE v3 and v4.2.0).

 Also, update the `GECODE_LIBS` variable in the Makefile, so that it points to the correct shared library path, e.g., `/usr/local/lib`.
 Then, run